Body integrity dysphoria: Causes

+Another 2020 study show similar results after looking at sixteen men that fulfilled the diagnostic criteria for BID in connection to the left leg.
+MRI scans revealed reduced functional connectivity in the right paracentral lobule, which is the primary somatosensory area that incorporates information about the left leg into conscious bodily representation.
+Functional and structural integrity was found to be compromised in the right superior parietal lobule.

 Diagnosis

 In the ICD-11, BID is included under the category "Disorders of bodily distress or bodily experience".
-It is "characterised by an intense and persistent desire to become physically disabled in a significant way (e.g. major limb amputee, paraplegic, blind), with onset by early adolescence accompanied by persistent discomfort, or intense feelings of inappropriateness concerning their current non-disabled body.
-The desire to become physically disabled can result in harmful consequences, as manifested by either the preoccupation with the desire significantly interfering with productivity, with leisure activities, or with social functioning or by attempts to become disabled having resulted in the person putting their health or life at risk.
-The disturbance is not better explained by another mental, behavioural or neurodevelopmental disorder, by a disease of the nervous system or by another medical condition, or by malingering."
+It is "characterized" by an intense and persistent desire to become physically disabled in a significant way (e.g., major limb amputee, paraplegic, blind), with onset by early adolescence, accompanied by persistent discomfort, dysphoria, or intense feelings of inappropriateness concerning their current non-disabled body.
+The desire to become physically disabled can result in harmful consequences, as manifested by either the preoccupation with the desire significantly interfering with productivity, with leisure activities, with social functioning, or by attempts to become disabled having resulted in the person putting their health or life at risk.
+The disturbance is not better explained by another mental, behavioral or neurodevelopmental disorder, by a disease of the nervous system or by another medical condition, or by malingering."
 A diagnosis of gender dysphoria must be ruled out.

 Classification

 Prior to the release of the ICD-11, the diagnosis of BID as a mental disorder was controversial.
 There was debate about including it in the DSM-5, and it was not included; it was also not included in the ICD-10.
 It has been included in the ICD-11, which reached a stable version in June 2018, as 'Body integrity dysphoria' with code 6C21.